AI Agents in Hedge Funds: Use Cases for Alpha & Risk (2026)

 IR and operations assistants at emerging managers:

-- Conversational portals that answer LP FAQs, schedule meetings, and generate compliant responses sourced from approved materials.
+- Conversational portals and chatbots that answer LP FAQs, schedule meetings, and generate compliant responses sourced from approved materials.

 -